The re-development of the Spitalfields market area, finished in 2006, brought this exciting new budget restaurant to the London eating scene.

 - Nearest station: Liverpool Street Rail & Underground

-- Directions: Just off Brushfield Street and close to Spitalfields Market - see the map at the top of this page.
+- Directions: Just off Brushfield Street and close to Spitalfields Market - see the map on this page.

 - Parking: Street parking